Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Install the latest version of Cleanroom Loader and copy the contents of the Ultimate Alchemy instance to it.
 3. Remove Clumps, Diet Hopper, FastWorkbench and Just Enough Items
 4. Update Flux Networks
-5. Install Fugue, Scalar (2.11.1-3) and Had Enough Items
+5. Install Fugue, Scalar Legacy and Had Enough Items
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)